DETAILED ACTION

 (a)(1) the claimed invention was patented, described in a printed publication, or in public use, on sale, or otherwise available to the public before the effective filing date of the claimed invention.

-In Re Claim 1, Austrheim et al. teach a rotational interface comprising: a base column (450) extending in a first direction; a rotary unit (401); and a carrier plate (402) extending from the base column in a second direction and connected to the rotary unit, wherein the carrier plate includes: a plate body (402) extending in the second direction and coupled to the base column; and a storage pot (104a, b) disposed on the plate body and having an upper surface, and wherein the storage pot includes a fixing pin (407) located on the upper surface of the storage pot and configured to fix a semiconductor carrier (106) to the plate body.
+In Re Claim 1, Davis et al. teach a rotational interface comprising: a base column (92) extending in a first direction; a rotary unit (104); and a carrier plate (94) longitudinally extending from the base column in a second direction intersecting the first direction, wherein the carrier plate has a length in the second direction greater than a width in a third direction intersecting the second direction, (Fig. 6) wherein the carrier plate includes: a plate body (94) longitudinally extending and coupled to the base column; (Fig. 6) and a plurality of storage pots (98) disposed on the plate body and each having an upper surface, wherein each of the plurality of storage pots includes a fixing pin (102) located on the upper surface thereof and configured to fix a semiconductor carrier (51) to the plate body.

 Claim Rejections - 35 USC § 103